hummingbot/larp/README.md

 `larp` is an community-driven project that will be transitioned to the [Hummingbot Foundation](https://github.com/hummingbot) as the successor to [Gateway](https://github.com/hummingbot/gateway) once it is more feature complete.

 Each connector within `larp` has a dedicated maintainer who commits to keeping it up-to-date with both larp and the underlying protocol.
-This community-driven approach allows us to leverage expertise across various protocols and blockchains, ensuring that `larp` remains a free, open-source tool for all liquidity providers.
+This community-driven approach allows us to leverage expertise across various DeFi protocols and blockchains, ensuring that `larp` remains a free, open-source tool for the global liquidity provider community.

 Below is a list of current connectors and their maintainers: